-Thomas Kröger founded his studio in 2001 in Berlin after working with the architects Norman
+Thomas Kröger founded his studio in Berlin after working with the architects Norman

 The array of projects varies between private homes, offices, commercial spaces, museums

 and art galleries.
 He is a member of the bda.